mragic/mragic.github.io/README.md

 ### ⚡ What is Agic?

 **Agic** is a fast and reliable gaming site known for **never being blocked**.
-It checks multiple repositories for games, and links are updated frequently.
+It checks multiple repositories for games, and links will always work,
 And the entire site is built using **100% pure HTML**.

 ---